ceh-2000/paint_drop/README.md

 ```
 8. Android Studio (or the IDE of your choice) will yell at you and say `MyGame` is not defined, so outside of the `main` function, define the `MyGame` class as follows:
 ```
-class MyGame extends FlameGame with HasDraggableComponents {
+class MyGame extends FlameGame {
   @override
   Color backgroundColor() => const Color(0xFF003366);
 }
 ```
 All we have added to the game so far is a background color instead of the default transparent background.
 Run your app, and you should have a dark blue background.
 Play around with changing the background color.
 Save your code and thanks to hot-reload, the new background color should render automatically.
 9. Navigate to the `lib` folder in the left menu (or via Terminal) and create a new file called `star.dart`.
-10. At the top import the following:
+10. At the top, import the following:
 ```
 import 'dart:math';
 import 'package:flame/components.dart';